-Indicator Measure Description Components, Method, Additional Notes Rationale Retained Employment or Entered Postsecondary Percentage of adult students who either a) enter the program with a job, or b) obtain a job after exit, and remain employed in the third quarter after program exit, or c) enroll in a postsecondary educational, occupational skills training program, or an apprenticeship training program.
-Components Survey respondents: • Students who exited the program and were employed when they entered the program and/or students who exited the program and were employed one quarter after exiting • Students who are employed three quarters after their exit quarter or who have entered postsecondary education or training before the end of the program year Metric [Students who are employed three quarters after exiting or have entered postsecondary education or training before the end of the program year Students who were employed at entry or employed one quarter after exiting and exited in prior quarters 2, 3, or 4 or current quarter 1 Notes For schools electing to use NRS employment follow up timeframes, follow up is two quarters after exit.
-School must follow up with students three quarters after they exit the program.
+Category Measure(s) Description Components, Method, Additional Notes Rationale Retained Employment or Entered Postsecondary Percentage of adult students who either a) enter the program with a job, or b) obtain a job after exit, and remain employed in the third quarter after program exit, or c) enroll in a postsecondary educational, occupational skills training program, or an apprenticeship training program.
+Components Survey respondents: • Students who exited the program and were employed when they entered the program and/or students who exited the program and were employed one quarter after exiting • Students who are employed three quarters after their exit quarter or who have entered postsecondary education or training before the end of the program year Metric Students who are employed three quarters after exiting or have entered postsecondary education or training before the end of the program year Students who were employed at entry or employed one quarter after exiting and exited in prior quarters 2, 3, or 4 or current quarter 1 Notes For schools electing to use NRS employment follow up timeframes, follow up is two quarters after exit.
+School selecting to use NRS employment follow up timeframes, follow up is four quarters after exit. • School must follow up with students three quarters after they exit the program.
 For additional details, see Appendix E. • Schools are expected to develop and administer surveys to track the college and career outcomes for their students after they exit the program.
 Results of these surveys should be documented and saved for data collection and validation cycles by DC PCSB.
-Questions that every school should ask on these surveys are found in Appendix F. • Students are counted as meeting the College and Career Readiness metric if the school's total response rate for this measure, the school will receive zero points for the measure weighted by 50% of the students who qualify for the measure. • If a school does not have the survey results documentation for a student, the student is treated as a non-response. • If a student is non-response in the school's survey results, but the student's outcomes are captured via other valid means
+Questions that every school should ask on these surveys are found in Appendix F. • Students are counted as meeting the College and Career Readiness metric if the school's total response rate for this metric is at least 50%. • If a school does not meet the 50% response rate for this measure, the school will receive zero points for the measure weighted by 50% of the students who qualify for the measure. • If a school does not have the survey results documentation for a student, the student is treated as a non-response. • If a student is non-response in the school's survey results, but the student's outcomes are captured via other valid means